National Insurance Bill 2025: What You Need to Know

 Financial relief on the horizon for care providers

 The Bill, introduced in the Government’s 2025-26 budget, proposed an increase in National Insurance paid by employers, set to take effect in April 2025.
-Whilst the NHS was exempt from the increase, private and charity-run healthcare organisations were not.
+Whilst the NHS was exempt from the rise, private and charity-run healthcare organisations were not.
 In response, significant concerns were raised within the care sector, which has already been under financial strain due to rising operational costs and the impact of the COVID-19 pandemic.
 Many care home operators feared that this added financial burden would further stretch already tight budgets, leaving little room for additional outgoings, including legal expenses.

 If the exemption is upheld, it could provide much-needed financial relief for care providers, allowing them to reallocate resources toward areas that may previously have been deemed non-essential, such as legal spend.